 (third from right) at The Correl Club in San Jose, California, in 1969.

 Photo courtesy of Walt Rogers.

-More session and club dates followed until 1974, at which time the famous group, Commander Cody & His Lost Planet Airmen, called and asked him to fill in for Bobby Black who had just left to concentrate on steady session work in Nashville.
+More session and club dates followed until 1974, at which time the famous group, Commander Cody & His Lost Planet Airmen, called and asked him to fill in for Bobby Black (pictured at left) who had just left to concentrate on steady session work in Nashville.
 The story of Commander Cody goes back to the late '60s when George Frayne (piano & vocals) teamed up with Andy Stein (fiddle & sax), Bill Kirchen (guitar), Billy C. Farlow (vocals & harp) and others ; they released their first album in 1971 ('Lost In The Ozone', Paramount PAS 6017) but veteran pedal steel player, Bobby Black, didn't join until their second - and best loved - LP, 'Hot Licks, Cold Steel & Truckers Favorites' (Paramount PAS 6031).
 Black was a real talented player, well rooted in Western Swing : he had been in various bands since the early part of the '50s.
 One of them was Blackie Crawford & The Western Cherokees, a superb outfit that cut some great sides on Starday with him ; while on the subject, I'd like to point out that it was Pee Wee Whitewing - not Black - who played steel on Crawford's Coral sides, including the inspired solo on that big favorite of mine, 'Baby Buggy Blues' (Coral 64118), from a December 1951 session held at Clifford Herring's Studio in Fort Worth, Texas (many thanks to Jason Odd for that important piece of info).

 Ernie Hagar came on board, they tried the legendary Jimmy Day but that didn't

 work out for some reason and he quit after a few nights :